fm1Maham/Start-up-music-for-Raspberry-Pi/README.md

 # Music starts after sudo reboot, but not at initial power up.
 # When audio file plays.
-It does not play correctly
+It plays at 2x speed.
+# I tried using pydub to correct the speed, but I think it conflicts with my audio card because nothing plays when I add the code.
+This mp3 file does play at normal speed when selected with a regular audio player

 Start-up-music-for-Raspberry-Pi
 #music plays when headless starts up.